teachingaway/teachingaway.github.io/_posts/2015-03-05-startup-employee-equity-compensation.md

 share: true
 ---

-**Warning**.
-I'm an IP lawyer without any particular expertise in equity compensation & tax law. --Eric
+<p class="big-text">I'm an IP lawyer without any particular expertise in equity compensation & tax law.
+I've been learning about options, vesting, and equity incentives because I'm jealous of lawyers who get to say things like "double-trigger acceleration with a two-year cliff."
+Here's a collection of some of my notes and some of the most informative blog posts I've found. </p>

-<p class="big-text">Here's our curated <a href="/tags/#link+list">link list</a> on employee equity incentives, including stock grants, stock options, and related tax issues.</p>

 <div class="toc">